carrot/roots-netlify/readme.md

 This abstracts Netlify's config files into your `app.coffee` with the rest of your configs so they can be one big happy family.
 This also allows you to create different Netlify configs based on your [roots environment](http://roots.readthedocs.org/en/latest/environments.html).

-It's also common roots convention to start files with an `_` to ignore files when compiling.
-Since Netlify is configured with a `_headers` and `_redirects` file, using this extension allows you keep that nice clean convention throughout the whole project.
+It's also a common roots convention to start files with an `_` to ignore them during compilation.
+Since Netlify would normally be configured with a `_headers` and `_redirects` file, using this extension allows you keep that nice clean convention throughout the whole project.

 ### Installation & Usage